Porsche 356SL: Detailed history of each chassis

 356/2-062 This car is part of the 4 cars configured as an SL in Zuffenhausen for the 1952 racing season.
 It finished 11th overall and first in class up to 1100cc in Le Mans 1952 with starting number 50 and licence plate W83-4080.
 In the 1953 Le Mans race it started with number 46 and did not finish.
 Later in 1953 it competed at Silverstone (starting number 6) with the drivers Auguste Veuillet and Edmond Mouche before it was transported to Mexico for the 1953 Carrera Panamericana driven by Guillermo Suhr Contreras and Oscar Alfonso (Number 153).
 Before the race the car had an accident during practice but was repaired and was able to start the race.
 356/2-062 never finished the 1953 Carrera Panamericana.
 Since then this car was entered in several races up to 1957 in El Salvador but not seen since.

 356/2-063 According to Porsche documentation, this is one of the four cars prepared for the 1951 Le Mans race.
 Final assembly was performed at Reutter.
 In June 1951 the car was raced by G.F.
 Roeloffzen at Zandvoort.
 On the way back to Stuttgart the car was crashed on the Bruchsal-Karlsruhe Autobahn.
 Parts of the wreck have been used for repairing the 1951 Le Mans entry with starting number 47, (356/2-054) and the chassis is assumed to be destroyed.

 356/2-05?
 In 1953 a rebuilt car with chassis number 055 was prepared for Le Mans.
 It was assembled with body number 806/40, which was initially destined for chassis number 051.
 The roof was changed to a more streamlined low roof with aluminum trim around the windscreen.
-This car still exists in a private collection in the USA with the last digit of the chassis number ground off and replaced with a 5.
-It could be one of the crashed chassis like 356/2-053 but is more likely chassis number 356/2-051 as the crashed cars show significant damage to the body and chassis.
+This car still exists in a private collection in the US with the last digit of the chassis number ground off and replaced with a 5.
+It could be one of the crashed chassis like 356/2-053 or perhaps 356/2-059 but is more likely chassis number 356/2-051 as the crashed cars show significant damage to the body and chassis.
 The car has two chassis numbers as it also features the smaller style chassis plate which was introduced in March 1953 with number 356/2-058, so this is also not an original Gmünd period chassis number plate.
 This chassis number allowed it to race with the W83-4079 license plate.
-The car participated in the 1953 Le Mans race with starting number 49, the Liège-Rome-Liège with starting number 50 and was later seen with its distinctive aluminum trim around the windshield and the low roof at the 12Hrs of Sebring in 1955 with starting number 69.
+The car participated in the 1953 Le Mans race with starting number 47, the Liège-Rome-Liège with starting number 4 and was later seen with its distinctive aluminum trim around the windshield and the low roof at the 12Hrs of Sebring in 1955 with starting number 69.